SergIvo/dvmn-notification-bot/README.md

 ```
 export DVMN_TOKEN="your Devman API key"
 export TG_API_KEY="your Telegram API key"
-export CHAT_ID="id of your Telegram chat with your bot"
+export TG_CHAT_ID="id of your Telegram chat with your bot"
 ```

 To make environment variable management easier, you can create [.env](https://pypi.org/project/python-dotenv/#getting-started) file and store all variables in it.